 This priority landscape area has been impacted by human activities.
 It is a major transportation corridor, supporting an interstate highway, frontage roads, ranch roads, and both abandoned and active railroad beds.
 Subdivisions impinge into portions of the landscape area.
-In spite of increasing urban sprawl fueled by proximity to Missoula, most of the landscape area is in agricultural production.
+Despite increasing urban sprawl fueled by proximity to Missoula, most of the landscape area is in agricultural production.
 All sections of the Clark Fork are vulnerable to further subdivision, with the area from Rock Creek to Missoula especially vulnerable.

-In spite of high human impacts, the Clark Fork landscape area near Drummond supports some of the best cottonwood riparian habitat in the UCFRB.
-The Clark Fork river channel is active in places, supporting a wide river bottom with numerous side channels and islands.
+In spite of high human impacts, the Clark Fork landscape area near Drummond supports some of the best cottonwood riparian habitats in the UCFRB.
+The Clark Fork River channel is active in places, supporting a wide river bottom with numerous side channels and islands.
 In contrast, most of the tributary streams support narrower riparian zones with fewer side channels and islands.
 A number of small oxbow ponds and wetlands remain in areas where they were cut off from the main river channel by road or railroad construction.
 Some of these ponds provide excellent riparian and wetland habitat and function as important breeding sites for amphibians or feeding sites for great blue herons and other birds in this dry watershed.

-The Clark Fork landscape area supports the majority of nesting bald eagles, osprey, and great blue herons in the UCFRB.
+The Clark Fork landscape area supports most nesting bald eagles, osprey, and great blue herons in the UCFRB.
 Numerous migrating and wintering bald eagles use the river corridor.
 The wide diversity of riparian and wetland types found in this area supports a high diversity of songbirds.
 Waterfowl and other waterbirds that use the Clark Fork for nesting, wintering, or migrating include Canada geese, mallards, sandhill cranes, American white pelicans, trumpeter swans, and a wide variety of ducks.
 This area supports a high density of white-tailed deer and smaller populations of moose and black bear.
 Elk use the Clark Fork River bottoms at various times of year and high numbers can be found in some areas during calving season.
 Aquatic furbearers include beaver, muskrat, mink, and a recovering otter population.
-The dense vegetation in the bottom in places provides secure travel corridors between mountain ranges for bear, lion, and other large mammals.
+The dense vegetation in the bottom in places provides secure travel corridors between mountain ranges for bear, lions, and other large mammals.

 Protection of riparian habitat from subdivision is the most important need in this area.
-Eight properties located within this landscape are already protected by conservation easements (2,777 acres within the landscape area), but most of the Clark Fork landscape area remains under private ownership and is at high risk of future subdivision or other habitat conversion.
+As most of the Clark Fork landscape area remains under private ownership and is at high risk of future subdivision or other habitat conversion.

-Land values in this landscape area are relatively high due to the desirability of river frontage property, and the productivity of river bottom lands for hay and livestock production.
+Land values in this landscape area are relatively high due to the desirability of river frontage property and the productivity of river bottom lands for hay and livestock production.
 Current agricultural use of the Clark Fork has for the most part maintained riparian and wetland habitats along with livestock and hay production.
 However, without the permanent protection afforded by easements or acquisition, habitat enhancement activities are unlikely to be sustained over the long term on private lands in this area.
-Therefore, protection from subdivision by conservation easements or acquisition will provide the most cost-effective benefits to riparian and wetland habitat, and contribute the most towards meeting restoration goals over the long term, even though it will be the most expensive activity in terms of up-front costs.
+Therefore, protection from subdivision by conservation easements or acquisition will provide the most cost-effective benefits to riparian and wetland habitat and contribute the most towards meeting restoration goals over the long term, even though it will be the most expensive activity in terms of up-front costs.